Gaspar Noé: Photography

 Besides being a filmmaker, he is an occasional photographer.
 In 2013, Noé shot the cover art for American singer-songwriter Sky Ferreira's debut album Night Time, My Time.
-Other celebrities, such as Agnès b., Todd Solondz or Stacy Martin were shot by Gaspar Noé, as well as several models for erotic magazines.
+Other celebrities, such as Agnès b., Todd Solondz, or Stacy Martin were shot by Gaspar Noé, as well as several models for erotic magazines.

-Reception
+Reputation

 Many of Noé's films were polarizing or controversial with viewers due to their inclusion of graphic scenes of violence and sexual violence.
-I Stand Alone, Irreversible, Enter the Void, We Fuck Alone, Love and Climax were all considered controversial for their challenging sexual and violent imagery.
+I Stand Alone, Irreversible, Enter the Void, We Fuck Alone, Love, and Climax were all considered controversial for their challenging sexual and violent imagery.

 Irreversible

 Irreversible was hugely divisive amongst critics with journals such as Sight and Sound (UK) and Positif (France) allowing critics to openly voice their disagreements about the film.
 It caused substantial outrage in many countries for its central scene of rape, filmed in a single take and lasting nearly ten minutes in total, with some critics comparing it to pornography because of its length and the use of a static camera, as well as considering the film as a whole to be deeply homophobic for its hellish portrayal of a gay S&M club.
 On the other hand, it was also frequently praised for its brutal portrayal of the horrors of rape, and its implicit challenge to viewers of the scene.
 Eugenie Brinkema, for instance, describes Irreversible as "ethically, generically, subjectively" disruptive: "the rape [...] is real, it is private, it is contained – it is insufferably present. [...] it interrogates vehicles of receptivity and the power and violence done to bodies by bodies".